Binge Eating Disorder (cont.)

 How is binge eating disorder diagnosed?

-In asking questions about psychological symptoms, mental-health professionals are often exploring if the individual suffers from symptoms of binge eating disorder or other eating disorders but also depression and/or mania, anxiety, substance abuse, hallucinations or delusions, as well as some behavioral disorders.
+In asking questions about psychological symptoms, mental-health professionals are often exploring if the individual suffers from symptoms of binge eating disorder or another eating disorder but also depression and/or mania, anxiety, substance abuse, hallucinations or delusions, as well as some behavioral disorders.
 Individuals with binge eating disorder may seem to eat compulsively, having symptoms in common with obsessive compulsive disorder (OCD).
-Practitioners may provide the people they evaluate with a quiz or self-test as a screening tool for binge eating disorder and other eating disorders.
+Health-care professionals may provide the people they evaluate with a quiz or self-test as a screening tool for binge eating disorder and other eating disorders.
 Since some of the symptoms of binge eating disorder can also occur with other conditions, the mental-health screening is designed to determine if the individual suffers from any emotional problem.
-In order to assess the person's current emotional state, health-care providers perform a mental-status examination as well.
+In order to assess the person's current emotional state, health-care professionals perform a mental-status examination, as well.

 What is the treatment for binge eating disorder?

 While psychotherapy alone does not tend to result in long-term weight loss in individuals with binge eating disorder, it can be a key component of the rehabilitation ("rehab") and recovery from the emotional problems that are often associated with this disorder.
-Two forms of psychotherapy that have been found to be effective in that regard include cognitive behavioral therapy and interpersonal therapy.
+Two forms of psychotherapy that have been found to be effective in that regard include cognitive behavioral therapy (CBT) and interpersonal therapy (ITP).
 In cognitive behavioral therapy, the mental-health professional works to help the person with binge eating disorder identify, challenge, and decrease negative thinking and otherwise dysfunctional belief systems that trigger unwanted behaviors.
+Dialectical behavior therapy, which is a specific form of cognitive behavioral therapy that focuses on emotional regulation, has also been found to be an effective means of increasing the length of time between binge episodes (for example, binge abstinence) in preliminary studies.
 The goal of interpersonal therapy tends to be identifying and managing problems the sufferer of binge eating disorder may have in his or her relationships with others.
+Participation in one of a number of self-help support groups, like Overeaters Anonymous or Eating Disorders Anonymous, can also be an important part of overcoming this condition.

 Understanding and addressing how to treat other mental-health problems that might co-occur with binge eating disorder are important aspects of overcoming this illness.
 For example, as about 57% of men and 28% of women with binge eating disorder also suffer from a substance-use disorder, treating both problems will enhance the successful recovery from each illness.